6th Annual Wisconsin Transcatheter Valve and Structural Heart Intervention Symposium

 *Terese Bailey, BS, Senior Outreach Specialist, Office of Continuing Professional Development in Medicine and Public Health, UW SMPH

 *Ashley Bartlett, BS, Administrative Program Specialist, Cardiovascular Medicine Division, UW SMPH

 Sean Bruggink, MD, Cardiovascular and Thoracic Anesthesiologist, Aspirus, Wausau

-Jennie Corey-Heinrich, RN, Structural Heart Coordinator, UW Health Heart, Vascular and Thoracic Care
+Jennie Corey-Heinrich, RN, MSN, Structural Heart Coordinator, UW Health Heart, Vascular and Thoracic Care

 Thom Dahle, MD, Cardiologist, Director of Valvular Heart Disease Clinic, CentraCare Heart and Vascular Center, St. Cloud, Minnesota

 *Mary Francois, DNP, CCTC, Program Director, UW Health Heart, Vascular and Thoracic Care

 Giorgio Gimelli, MD, Professor of Medicine (CHS); Director, Adult Cardiac Catheterization Laboratory; Director, Interventional Cardiology Fellowship, UWSMPH